vicluong/maya-tools/README.md

 rm.reload_modules()
 ```

-By default, all modules found in the directory where the Reload Modules are reloaded.
-To reload a specific folder, as an string argument specify the path of the folder you'd like to reload the modules of.
+By default, all modules found in the directory where the Reload Modules file is are reloaded.
+To reload a specific folder, as a string argument specify the path of the directory you'd like to reload the modules of.